laivish98/productivity-tracker/README.md

-Productivity-Tracker
+# Productivity-Tracker

-COMPANY: CODTECH IT SOLUTIONS
+*COMPANY *: CODTECH IT SOLUTIONS

-NAME: Laivish Sharma
+*NAME *: Laivish Sharma

-INTERN ID: CT06DF1875
+$INTERN ID *: CT06DF1875

-DOMAIN: MERN STACK WEB DEVELOPMENT
+$DOMAIN *: MERN STACK WEB DEVELOPMENT

-DURATION: 6 WEEKS
+*DURATION *: 6 WEEEKS

-MENTOR: NEELA SANTOSH
+*MENTOR *: NEELA SANTOSH

+---

-A powerful Chrome Extension built with MERN Stack to help users track their productivity by monitoring the time spent on websites, auto-blocking distractions, and providing daily reports with insightful pie charts — all with seamless data syncing and a vibrant UI.
+##A powerful Chrome Extension built with MERN Stack to help users track their productivity by monitoring the time spent on websites, auto-blocking distractions, and providing daily reports with insightful pie charts — all with seamless data syncing and a vibrant UI.

-🚀 Features
+##🚀 Features
 ⏱️ Real-Time Website Tracking — Track time spent on websites in real-time

 🚫 Auto-Blocking of Distracting Sites — Block social media or custom sites instantly